ambielecki/biking/README.md

 HTML - Middlesex Fells Page - Bad value gallery1 on rel, these errors are produced as a result of the fancybox image viewer

 CSS Errors from using Bootstrap

+The header gradient is not compatible with IE, that definitely needs to be fixed.

 ## Outside code